Manage Your Business Successfully

 How would your business survive a lawsuit costing $150k+ and lasting 2-3 years?
 You can’t control that one person who wants to sue you, but you can make it very difficult for any legal action to be successful.
 It’s up to you on how prepared you are.
 Small businesses deserve all the encouragement they can get, however, 20% of small businesses close down in the first four years of business.
 Sad, right?
-This could be avoided, at least, as a small business attorney I believe so.
+This could be avoided.
 Litigation causes more damage than good.
 Even if you do have enough insurance to cover the costs involved in a litigation suit, there are many other factors that money cannot help.
 These include:

 - The emotional cost